kplay

 🔤 Message Encoding

-kplay supports parsing messages that are encoded in two data formats: JSON and protobuf.
-It also supports parsing raw data (using the encodingFormat “raw”).
+kplay supports decoding messages that are encoded in two data formats: JSON and protobuf.
+It also supports handling the message bytes as raw data (using the encodingFormat “raw”).

-For parsing protobuf encoded messages, kplay needs to be provided with a FileDescriptorSet and a descriptor name.
+For decoding protobuf encoded messages, kplay needs to be provided with a FileDescriptorSet and a descriptor name.
 Consider a .proto file like the following:

 // application_state.proto